 Kristy has her BSN in Nursing and currently is enrolled in the University of Texas, Arlington Master’s program in Nursing, focusing on Hospital Administration.

 She has been a consultant to Disaster Management System for, an international disaster preparedness organization, serving as an education provider for nurses and the community on disaster preparedness and response.
 During this time she was on the care team during the San Bernardino shooting in December 2015.

-She has been an acute care hospital coordinator for Disaster Preparedness organizing drills and providing education to hospital staff.
-She has worked in multiple with multiple cities, fire departments and the police to facilitate county-wide disaster drills.
+She has been an acute care hospital coordinator for Disaster Preparedness.
+She has organized drills and provided education to hospital staff.
+She has worked with multiple with fire departments, police, and First Responders to facilitate county-wide disaster drills.
 She has been trained by FEMA as a leader in Hospital Emergency Response Teams (HERT) to set up hospitals in disaster zones.